wmurphyrd/plotly-portal-viewer/README.md

 ---|---
 plot | Either an element object for a plot or a string containing the id of one.
 Required.

-### startTracking
+### toggleTracking

-`.startTracking()`
+`.toggleTracking()`

-Initialize or resume running face recognition tracking on the webcam feed and updating the 3D scene camera accordingly.
-Called when the Portal View modebar button is toggled on.
+Manually activate or deactivate tracking.
+Updates the corresponding modebar button state.

-### stopTracking
+### toggleVideo

-`.stopTracking()`
+`.toggleVideo()`

-Pause face recognition and camera updates.
-Called when the Portal View modebar button is toggled off.
+Manually activate or deactive video passthorugh.
+Updates the corresponding modebar button state.
+Video will only be visible when tracking is also active.